Cost & Payment Information

 A statement of the semester's charges will be sent to the student's billing (permanent) address in early May and early December.
 Monthly statements will be sent to the billing address containing any amount due for tuition charges and other miscellaneous fees which were added during the month.
 Any charge not included on the payment plan should be paid by the end of the month.

 For your convenience we accept cash, personal checks (made payable to Muskingum University), Visa, MasterCard, and Discover.
 Payments can be made:

-at the Business Office in Room 125 of Montgomery Hall
+- in-person at the Business Office in Room 126 of Montgomery Hall

 Muskingum University Business Office